-- 4.41 PWC Networks has made substantial improvements in asset management following the Davies Enquiry, with condition based monitoring of network assets now an established asset management practice.64 - 4.42 However, improved condition assessment techniques and procedures have shown the condition of assets to be worse than anticipated, extending the time required for the initial condition assessment and remediation.
+- 4.50 Monitoring highlights opportunities for improvement in operating practices and processes to support the achievement of desired reliability outcomes.
+Monitoring is essentially focused on compliance and the review of events to determine network health. - 4.51 Monitoring is a central aspect of asset management.
+Oversight of the effectiveness of asset management can occur through: - demonstrating compliance with technical parameters for network operation; - investigation and reporting on distribution network incidents; and - measuring performance trends. - 4.52 PWC Networks has made substantial improvements in asset management following the Davies Enquiry, with condition based monitoring of network assets now an established asset management practice.61 - 4.53 However, improved condition assessment techniques and procedures have shown the condition of assets to be worse than anticipated, extending the time required for the initial condition assessment and remediation.
 PWC is taking steps to improve its understanding of the distribution networks, including by developing a system to provide a detailed understanding of asset condition, criticality and capability.
-This knowledge supports development of improved asset management strategies and detailed plans to achieve service level, reliability and supply security targets.65 - 4.43 The benefits accruing from the PWC efforts to improve asset management capability are a more reliable and cost effective distribution network.
-A better knowledge of network health should assist identification of the optimal investment decisions.
-However, the benefits will likely become visible in the next five years and will require ongoing adherence to good industry asset management and monitoring practices.
+This knowledge